 Three airmen were performing routine maintenance checks on a B-4 stand with one of the airmen positioned on the platform.
 During the course of the checkout, the airman on top of the platform stated it felt "spongy" in the raised position.
-When this condition exists, it's alto head back to the shop.
-They climbed in through the sliding doors, fastened their safety belts, and proceeded.
-Everything was hunky-dory until they approached the first "Stop" sign.
-As the driver slowed the van, his sliding door remained open.
-The passenger's sliding door was open too, but, since it wasn't locked in the "open" position, it accelerated forward with incredible speed and lots of momentum.
+When this condition exists, it's almost always due to air in the hydraulic system, and applicable tech data provides step-by-step procedures for remedying it.